Homoliber/Alert-History/README.md

 # Alert-History
-Sample Query for retrieving alert details, use the DateAdd value (-30) to change it according to your needs.
+Sample Query for retrieving alert details, use the DateAdd value (-30), priority and severity to change it according to your needs.

 DECLARE @From DATETIME =DateAdd(Day,-30,GetDate()), @To DATETIME = GetDate() exec Microsoft_SystemCenter_DataWarehouse_Report_Library_AlertReportDataGet_V2 @LanguageCode=N'ENU',